ethan-id/scrabble-search/README.md

 ## Features

-- Words are stored in a (Trie)[] data structure
+- Words are stored in a (Trie)[https://en.wikipedia.org/wiki/Trie] data structure
 - Real-time searching as the user types
     - User's search Input is debounced so that as they type multiple API requests are not made
-- Dark/Light Mode
+- Dark/Light Mode Toggle
+    - Saved between browser sessions using local storage

 ## Roadmap